Victorious: Season 3

 Season 3 premiered in February 2012 in Canada, on September 7, 2012, in Southeast Asia, on September 15, 2012, in Australia and New Zealand, and on September 22, 2012, in the UK and Ireland.

 Season 4

 Season 4 premiered on February 8, 2013, in Southeast Asia, on February 11, 2013, in the UK and Ireland, and on March 8, 2013, in Australia and New Zealand.

-Spin-off
+Spin-offs

+Sam & Cat

 A pilot was ordered for a series titled Sam & Cat.
 This series is a spin-off of both iCarly and Victorious, starring Ariana Grande as her character Cat Valentine from Victorious and Jennette McCurdy as Sam Puckett from iCarly.
 The series is about these two girls as they buddy up as roommates and start a babysitting business to fund their adventures.
 The 20-episode order was doubled to 40 episodes on July 11, 2013.
 However, by April 2014, the series was on hiatus due to behind-the-scenes issues with the cast and network.
 After months of speculation, Sam & Cat was officially canceled on July 13, 2014.

+Hollywood Arts

+On February 6, 2025, it was announced that Nickelodeon was developing a Victorious spin-off titled Hollywood Arts.
+Daniella Monet is set to reprise her role as Trina Vega, as well as executive producing the show.
+Dan Schneider, the creator of the original series, has no involvement with this project.
+Jake Farrow, who performed the voice of Rex on Victorious, and Samantha Martin are the showrunners.
+The show will debut on Netflix in 2026, with subsequent distribution on Nickelodeon and Paramount+.